-- Info: The AGS-N must be installed in order for the 03 Gen Control menu to control a standby generator.
-See the ME-AGS-N owner's manual (PN: 64-0039) for information. - Info: If a ME-ARC is directly connected to one of the router's communication ports (P1-P6), it can be used in a remote location as a remote on/off switch, and can assist in monitoring the system and controlling a generator that is connected to an AGS-N. - Info: If a ME-ARC is directly connected to the router, the ARC's CTRL button function is defeated.
-However, the Gen Control selection is in the ARC's FAVS menu, and the gen can be controlled via the ARC through the FAVS menu, but not through the CTRL menu. - OFF: The OFF selection will stop the generator by sending a 'stop' command from the AGS-N control module (can be running from either a manual start or an autostart command from the AGS).
-The generator will not start automatically if OFF is selected. - Info: If DC power is lost to the router, this menu resets to the default OFF position for safety. - Info: When OFF is selected, the generator turns off immediately-regardless of any delay settings (i.e., Cooldown). - ON: The ON selection starts the generator by sending a 'start' command from the ME-AGS-N control module.
-Once the generator is started, it may be stopped by selecting OFF from the 03 Gen Control menu, which sends a stop command from the AGS-N. - Info: The generator can be started manually and stopped automatically by first selecting ON from the 03 Gen Control menu, and then once the generator is running changing the setting to AUTO.
-With this scenario, the generator stops when either the Stop Volts setting under the SETUP/04A Gen Run DC Volts menu (even if not enabled) is satisfied, or the 04F Max Gen Run Time setting is reached-whichever occurs first. - Info: The ON selection uses warm-up time.
-The OFF selection stops immediately and does not use the cooldown time. - AUTO: This selection uses SETUP button's 04 AGS Setup menus to automatically start and stop the generator.
+Info: If a ME-ARC is directly connected to one of the router's communication ports (P1-P6), it can be used in a remote location as a remote on/off switch, and can assist in monitoring the system and controlling a generator that is connected to an AGS-N.

+Info: If a ME-ARC is directly connected to the router, the ARC's CTRL button function is defeated.
+However, the Gen Control selection is in the ARC's FAVS menu, and the gen can be controlled via the ARC through the FAVS menu, but not through the CTRL menu.

+• OFF: The OFF selection will stop the generator by sending a 'stop' command from the AGS-N control module (can be running from either a manual start or an autostart command from the AGS).
+The generator will not start automatically if OFF is selected.

+Info: If DC power is lost to the router, this menu resets to the default OFF position for safety.

+Info: When OFF is selected, the generator turns off immediately-regardless of any delay settings (e.g., Cooldown).

+• ON: The ON selection starts the generator by sending a 'start' command from the ME-AGS-N control module.
+Once the generator is started, it may be stopped by selecting OFF from the 03 Gen Control menu, which sends a stop command from the AGS-N.

+Info: The generator can be started manually and stopped automatically by first selecting ON from the 03 Gen Control menu, and then once the generator is running changing the setting to AUTO.
+With this scenario, the generator stops when either the Stop Volts setting under the SETUP/04A Gen Run DC Volts menu (even if not enabled) is satisfied, or the 04F Max Gen Run Time setting is reached-whichever occurs first.

+Info: The ON selection uses warm-up time.
+The OFF selection stops immediately and does not use the cooldown time.

+• AUTO: This selection uses SETUP button's 04 AGS Setup menus to automatically start and stop the generator.
 See Section 7.0 for the conditions and settings that can be used to start and stop the generator.